nus-cs1010/2324-s1/docs/assignment.md

 ## General Advice

-Here is some general advice on solving programming problems.

 - Spend some time thinking about the algorithm before you begin coding.
 Write out the pseudo-code or draw out the flowchart on your own before you start typing in your program.

 - Practice incremental coding.
 Incremental coding means do NOT type in the whole long program in a single session and then compile it.
 Instead, type your program in bits and pieces and compile it incrementally.
 Try to maintain a compilable program even while you are working on it.
 Submitting a compilable program that partially works is better than submitting an un-compilable one; this is especially important for your practical exams.